Institutes Guide

 - Program Schedule: Provide a daily program schedule of all program activities including both course instruction and all other non-credit, curricular/extracurricular activities.

-- Program Overview: Each program is designated a web space on the Summer Sessions website, and this overview will be included in the program’s website.
+- Program Overview: Each program is designated a web space on the Summer Sessions website, and this overview will be included on the program’s web page.

-- Program Curriculum Description: This description will be included in the curriculum section of the program website.
+- Program Curriculum: This information will be included in the curriculum section of the program website.

 - Program Faculty Information: Provide a short bio of each faculty member for the program website.